 This rustic chowder looks so comforting and hearty!
-Containing sweet potatoes, pancetta, kale, sage, coconut milk and so much more goodness, this yummy dish can be topped with cruncy roasted pepitas.
+Containing sweet potatoes, pancetta, kale, sage, coconut milk and so much more goodness, this yummy dish can be topped with crunchy roasted pepitas.
 Yum.

-This is a richer soup, but you could leave out the pancetta if you aren’t eating meat or it doesn’t sound good when you’re under the weather.
+This is a richer soup.
+However, you could leave out the pancetta if you aren’t eating meat or it doesn’t sound good when you’re under the weather.
 Same is true for the coconut milk/cream.

 The kale and sweet potatoes in this recipe are excellent sources of vitamin C, which offers major immune system support!

 This one sounds fun to try!
-It’s naturally vegetarian and contains potatoes, cauliflower, oats, carrots, mushrooms, and more.
+It’s naturally vegetarian.
+And this tasty recipe contains potatoes, cauliflower, oats, carrots, mushrooms, and more.
 Easily adaptable to whatever ingredients you have in your kitchen, you can make changes to this recipe wherever necessary or desired!

-The garlic in this recipe helps deliver a sinus-clearing effect, and the mushrooms add a nice dose of vitamin D.
+The garlic in this recipe helps deliver a sinus-clearing effect.
+Also, the mushrooms add a nice dose of vitamin D.

 This one’s similar to a chicken noodle soup, minus the chicken (although you could add some if you wanted)!
 Containing onions, carrots, celery, loads of herbs, turmeric, vegetable broth, and spiral noodles, this one is sure to be a family favorite!

-Turmeric is a powerful immune boosting antioxidant and adds a beautiful rich orange color to this soup.
+Turmeric is a powerful immune boosting antioxidant.
+It also adds a beautiful rich orange color to this soup.
 The veggies in the soup are full of vitamins A and C, and the herbs add a nice immune boost as well.

 This soup is sure to have tons of flavor thanks to the poblano peppers, ancho chile powder, and dried herbs and spices.
 The cannellini beans in the recipe are a good source of protein and fiber.
 And of course, in this recipe you’ll also find the telltale pozole ingredient, hominy.
 This stew is topped with shredded cabbage, radishes, cilantro, and sour cream.
 SO GOOD.

-Poblano peppers and ancho chiles contain antioxidants and give the immune system a boost.
-Hominy and cannellini beans are both great sources of fiber.
+Poblano peppers and ancho chiles contain antioxidants.
+These work to give the immune system a boost.
+Additionally, hominy and cannellini beans are both great sources of fiber.
 And the toppings aren’t just garnishes to the soup, they add a ton of health benefits!
 Cabbage is a powerhouse source of vitamin C, K, A, folate and more!
 Radishes are rich in B vitamins, zinc, and vitamin C. And cilantro is a natural antioxidant and excellent for your immune system!

 Which one of these immune boosting soup recipes sounds the most delicious to you?
-Do you have a favorite fall or winter soup recipe?
+Or maybe you have a favorite fall or winter soup recipe to share?
 Share it with us in the comments!
 We love hearing from you!